 - 4 buns of your choice * see notes

 - Preheat oven to 375°F and line a baking sheet with parchment paper.

 - Whisk together egg and milk in a shallow bowl.
-In another bowl, whisk together almond flour, tapioca starch, oregano, thyme, ¾ tsp garlic powder, pepper, and ½ tsp of salt.
+In another bowl, whisk together almond flour, tapioca starch, oregano, thyme, ¾ teaspoon garlic powder, pepper, and ½ teaspoon of salt.

 - Once the steaks are fully cooked, top with cheese, if desired, and return to oven for 5 minutes, or until the cheese is melted.

 - If using buns, while the cheese melts, heat olive oil on a griddle over medium-high heat.
 Slice buns in half and place cut-side down into the olive oil to toast for about a minute.
 (I like to flatten the Schär buns a little bit with a spatula.)

 - Sprinkle the toasted side of the buns with some garlic powder and just a pinch of salt.